techie-dera/taskmanager/Readme.md

 -   Visual indicators for task statuses based on due dates:
     -   **Red**: Overdue tasks in active categories.
     -   **Green**: Tasks marked as done.
--   Pre-filled user information for seamless updates in the settings page.
+-   Pre-filled user information for seamless updates on the settings page.

 ## 🛠️ **Tech Stack**